NotAkosButAkos/Coin-Drop/README.md

 # Coin-Drop
-A litle minigame, a joke.
+A little minigame, a joke.

 Future plans:
 > fixing window sizing and this things